jpsousaUP/cv/README.md

 - **ISAM’23:** “Artificial Intelligence for Flawless Additive Manufacturing”, Dresden, Germany.
 - **ASME IMECE’23:** “Enhancing Sample Efficiency for Temperature Control in DED with Reinforcement Learning and the MOOSE Framework”, New Orleans, Louisiana, USA.
 - **EPIA’22:** “Artificial Intelligence for Zero-Defect Manufacturing in Laser-Based Processes”, Lisbon, Portugal.
 - **ASME IMECE’22:** “An Adaptive Thermal Finite Element Simulation of Direct Energy Deposition with Reinforcement Learning”, Columbus, Ohio, USA.
+- Presented a poster at the Doctoral Congress in Engineering 2019 titled “Development of a Control Unit and Data Acquisition System for a Sheet Metal Universal Testing Machine.”

 ### Master Thesis Supervision